codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ## ABAC for entities with tags and rules

-ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags.
+ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags and rules.
 For more information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

-### Define tags for entities
 Using tags, you can allocate entities and resources to teams.
 Define which team has access to which entities and resources, and also the type of access.
 Tag names are arbitrary, and can be anything you choose that matches your company process.
 Tags can be product names, software lifecycle phases, department names, or names that help define security policies.

 You can then define rules combining teams, privileges, and tags and for fine-grained access control.

+### Define tags for entities

 #### Assign tags to Kubernetes clusters and Git contexts

 After integrating Kubernetes clusters/Git providers in Codefresh, you can add one or more tags to each cluster/Git provider.
-Adding tags makes it easy to define multiple policies for the same cluster, and Git provider, also referred to as Git Contexts.
+Adding tags makes it easy to define multiple policies for the same cluster, and Git provider which is also referred to as Git Contexts.
 For example, you can define access by project and by team.

 {% include image.html
   lightbox="true"